!-- Google tag (gtag.js) -->

 Basecamp doesn’t use imagery but uses creativity to display before-after testimonials — what they call “Night & day”.

-For example, in the image below, the “before” reviews have a very dark blue background (night), while “after switching to Basecamp” reviews have a white background (day), intelligently displaying the difference.
+For example, the “before” reviews have a very dark blue background (night), while “after switching to Basecamp” reviews have a white background (day), intelligently displaying the difference.

 “Before [your organization name], I was facing [a specific challenge].
 After [your organization name], I have experienced [2-3 benefits].”